tatva-hiral/react-test/README.md

 ## React Test App

 This is the test application to show the user listing.
 This applicatin is built with React Hooks, Material UI and Redux.
+We used create-react-app to begin with this test application which by default includes support to ES6.
+Generally, we used eslint configuration in react development.

 ## Quickstart